novadeta/identification-pokemon/README.md

 # Identification Pokemon

-Run in Google Collab, Make sure folder pokemon-card already uploaded in google drive or anywhere
+Run in Google Colab.
+Make sure the 'pokemon-card' folder is already uploaded to Google Drive or another location.